mattkrick/meteorTooltips/README.md

 There are 2 parts: a `trigger` and a `tooltip`.
 The trigger is the thing you want the user to mouseover or click.
 The trigger can be anything.
 A single line of text or icon or a big ol div.
 Here's how it looks using a line of text as a trigger:

-    {{#tooltipTrigger name="myToolTip"}}Hover over me{{/tooltipTrigger}}
+    {{#tooltipTrigger name="myToolTip" pos="right"}}Hover over me{{/tooltipTrigger}}

 `name` is the name of the template that you want to appear as the tooltip.
 It can be as simple as a line of text or it could be a whole web page (don't do that).

+`pos` is the position: left (default), right, above, below.
+If it's on the left, you don't have to include the pos argument.

 I like to have bullet points, each with a tip:

      <template name="myToolTip">
        <ul>